aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFailoverPlugin.md

 ## Using the Failover Plugin

-The failover plugin will be enabled by default if the [`plugins`](../UsingTheNodejsWrapper.md#plugins) value is not specified.
-The failover plugin can also be explicitly included by adding the plugin code `failover` to the [`plugins`](../UsingTheNodejsWrapper.md#plugins) value.
+Since version 2.1.1, the failover plugin will **NOT** be enabled by default.
+The default [`plugins`](../UsingTheNodejsWrapper.md#plugins) value contains the [Failover Plugin v2](./UsingTheFailover2Plugin.md) (`failover2`) instead.
+In earlier versions the failover plugin was enabled by default.
+The failover plugin must be explicitly included by adding the plugin code `failover` to the [`plugins`](../UsingTheNodejsWrapper.md#plugins) value.
 After you load the plugin, the failover feature will be enabled by default and the `enableClusterAwareFailover` parameter will be set to true. <br> <br> Please refer to the [failover configuration guide](../FailoverConfigurationGuide.md) for tips to keep in mind when using the failover plugin.

 ### Failover Parameters